 Time Commitment.
 If the house is not in or close to the town you live in, FSBO would probably be very complicated for your schedule, requiring regular, inconvenient travel.
 Managing an FSBO could amount to signing up for an extra part-time job.
 Do you have that kind of time to spend?

 Both of hiring an agent or selling the inherited house yourself have the potential to produce satisfactory results.
 A full-service real estate agent can be a great benefit for people with a sale-ready house who are willing to pay the price.
 But an FSBO is a pursuit for people with strong determination, plenty of time, and extra cash to spare.
-If neither of these options seem to fit your circumstance easily, however, there is a third way to sell your inherited house.
+If neither of these options seems to fit your circumstance easily.
+However, there is a third way to sell your inherited house.

 It Doesn’t Have to Be Hard to Sell Your Inherited House